Border County Program

 - Have an I-20/DS-2019 Form from UTSA

-- Hold or in the process of obtaining a valid F-1/J-1 visa
+- Have a current F-1/J-1 visa or be in the process of obtaining a valid F-1/J-1 visa

-- Must enroll and maintain a full-time status:12 hours for undergraduate; 9 hours for graduates per semester
+- Must enroll and maintain a full-time status:12 hours for undergraduate; 9 hours for graduates per semester.
+Students enrolled in the Intensive English Program are not eligible!

 - Maintain a minimum GPA of 2.0 for undergraduate students or 3.0 for graduate students